 Astronomy Trail - Nichole Mendez, Naturalist, or Astronomy Intern

 This is a nighttime elective activity that students must request through their classroom teacher.
 Students will see a short slide show that introduces them to some of the objects visible in the night sky.
-They will then visit the Lyle Christman Observatory and view planets, galaxies, star clusters, and other celestial objects through the 14" telescope.
+They will then visit the Lyle Christman Observatory and view planets, galaxies, star clusters, and other celestial objects through a 14" telescope.

 Bear Creek Trail - Nicole Mendez, Naturalist, or Aquatics Intern

 Students will use dip nets to study the aquatic life in Bear Creek.
-Through observing aquatic insects, they will learn about adaptations, interdependence and life cycles.
+Through observing aquatic insects, they will learn about adaptations, interdependence, and life cycles.
 Students also study the life cycle of the California Newt, observing the changes in its life cycle as they occur during the year.
 Students participate in ongoing recording of newt population, comparing past data.

 Bird Trail - Gina Phillips, Naturalist, or Birding Intern

 Students receive information on the diverse lifestyles and adaptations of birds.
-Then, armed with the birder's tools - binoculars and field guides - they search the riparian, meadow and woodland habitats for the birds of SCICON.
+Then, armed with the birder's tools - binoculars and field guides - they search the riparian, meadow, and woodland habitats for the birds of SCICON.

-Forestry Trail - Neil Jaentsch, Naturalist
+Forestry Trail - Carol Brummett, Naturalist

 Students learn to "read the stories of the trees" just as a forester must do.
-By learning to identify the trees and examine evidence such as tree growth rings, insect damage, etc., the students interpret the tree's health, vigor and growth history.
+By learning to identify the trees and examine evidence such as tree growth rings, insect damage, etc., the students interpret the tree's health, vigor, and growth history.
 The wise use of trees as a renewable natural resource is stressed.

 Geology Trail - Donna Walker, Naturalist, or Geology Intern

 This geology trail goes about a mile down the northwest side of Bear Creek.
 It passes through the three classes of rocks - igneous, sedimentary and metamorphic.
-The students learn how to identify these rocks and how they relate to the building of the Sierra Nevada mountain range.
+Students learn how to identify these rocks and how they relate to the building of the Sierra Nevada mountain range.
 The return trail goes past Soda Springs.
 The origin of the water and its mineral content are explored.